The risks and rewards of being an independent board director

 Financials – The organization’s annual report and accounts provide critical details about its financial and trading history.
 A careful review of these reports and accounts should be the starting point for your due diligence review.

-Public Statements – Review any press-related statements, articles or reports in the public arena.
+Public Statements – Review any press-related statements, articles, or reports in the public arena.

 Insurance – Find out if the organization has directors’ and officers’ insurance available to you.